nodecopter/nodecopter.com/organizing.md

-You still **need to register** your event with [core@nodecopter.com](mailto:core@nodecopter.com), and you **should** have attended a previous NodeCopter event, but you do not need oversight from a previous organizer.
+You still **need to register** your event with [core@nodecopter.com](mailto:core@nodecopter.com), and you **should** have attended a previous NodeCopter event.

 Another advantage of doing a **MiniNodeCopter** is that you will need to spend significantly less time on raising money, promoting the event, finding a venue